Resolving Conflicts at Apliteni

 How We Handle Conflicts at Apliteni

 Our approach focuses on preemptive measures.
-We foster transparency by incorporating regular one-on-one meetings with team leaders, team syncs, and performance reviews.
+We foster transparency by incorporating regular one-on-one meetings, team syncs, and performance reviews.
 Transparency is our core company principle, which also minimizes the chances of conflicts.

-Should disagreements arise between employees, we advocate for direct voice communication.
+Should disagreements arise between team members, we advocate for direct voice communication.
 A one-on-one video call can assist in eliminating ambiguities and reinforcing mutual understanding.
 If this hasn’t worked, the team leader joins in to assist in handling the situation between colleagues.
-The misunderstandings usually resolve at this stage.
-However, if, for some reason, the conflict continues, an HR manager will act as a mediator.
-If one of the employees gets personal and begins insulting his colleague, it could serve as grounds for termination.
+The misunderstandings are usually resolved at this stage.
+However, if, for some reason, the conflict continues, a People Ops manager will act as a mediator.
+If one of the team members gets personal and begins insulting his colleague, it could serve as grounds for termination.

 Decreased performance can bring conflict and resentment within the team.
 It is crucial to address the issue promptly and effectively in such situations.
-To tackle this challenge, our company follows a proactive approach as well.
+To tackle this challenge, Apliteni follows a proactive approach as well.

-When an employee exhibits a decline in performance, we initiate a call with that individual to gain insights into the factors impeding progress and identify potential solutions.
-This initial conversation aims to understand what may have happened and how we can support the employee in resolving the problem.
+When a team member exhibits a decline in performance, we initiate a call with that individual to gain insights into the factors impeding progress and identify potential solutions.
+This initial conversation aims to understand what may have happened and how we can support the team member in resolving the problem.

 At Apliteni, our primary focus is on harnessing potential, nurturing relationships, and preemptively addressing concerns, ensuring the optimal environment for growth and productivity.
 We don’t avoid or bury conflicts but try to resolve them gracefully with the primary aim of establishing better communication in the future.